DatabayAG/TestArchiveCreator/README.md

 2. Generate an archive with the config options 'Keep Directory' and 'Keep Jobfile'
 3. Search in the ILIAS log for 'ilTestArchiveCreatorPDF::generateJobs'
 4. Copy the whole logged command line
-5. Open a shell on your server and change to the root folder of your ILIAS installation
+5. Open a shell on your server and move to the root folder of your ILIAS installation
 6. Paste the command and run it
 7. Look at the debugging output